toksfifo/fantasy/README.md

 * If you're running in a development environment, it will then also install development dependencies needed for testing and running your application.
 * Finally, when the install process is over, npm will initiate a bower installcommand to install all the front-end modules needed for the application

-## Running Your Application
+## Running The Application
-After the install process is over, you'll be able to run your application using Grunt, just run grunt default task:
+After the install process is over, you'll be able to run the application using Grunt, just run grunt default task:

 ```
 $ grunt
 ```

-Your application should run on the 3000 port so in your browser just go to [http://localhost:3000](http://localhost:3000)
+The application should run on the 3000 port so in your browser just go to [http://localhost:3000](http://localhost:3000)

-That's it! your application should be running by now, to proceed with your development check the other sections in this documentation.
-If you encounter any problem try the Troubleshooting section.

-## Getting Started With MEAN.JS
-You have your application running but there are a lot of stuff to understand, we recommend you'll go over the [Offical Documentation](http://meanjs.org/docs.html).
-In the docs we'll try to explain both general concepts of MEAN components and give you some guidelines to help you improve your development procees.
-We tried covering as many aspects as possible, and will keep update it by your request, you can also help us develop the documentation better by checking out the *gh-pages* branch of this repository.
+That's it!